 But what on earth was the thinking in building a castle in the middle of dense woodland?
 It’s patently ridiculous, obviously, from a military standpoint.
 Not only do the trees provide an inordinate amount of cover to an attacking force, but as has been mentioned already, the castle is in places virtually overlooked by surrounding high ground.
 It is entirely doubtful Ewloe Castle would have been able to hold against a determined assault for any length of time.

 This then has been the puzzle, squaring off the inherent military weaknesses of Ewloe Castle with the well known intelligence and competence of the Princes of Gwynedd.
 Would Llywelyn ap Gruffudd really have thought to build a defensive stronghold here?
 Would anyone?
-Compare the situation of Ewloe with any other Welsh built castles, Dinas Bran for example, with their often astonishing positions, and it’s a struggle to see the rhyme and reason behind the building of the Castle in this ancient woodland.
+Compare the situation of Ewloe with any other Welsh built castle, Dinas Bran for example, with their often astonishing positions, and it’s a struggle to see the rhyme and reason behind the building of the Castle in this ancient woodland.

 Overlooked by higher ground...quite the contrast with another Welsh castle, Dinas Bran...